RyanTheAllmighty/Twitch-Tools/README.md

 ### License

-Your free to use this however you please as long as you follow the license

-This work is licensed under the GPLv2 License.
-To view a copy of this license, visit http://www.gnu.org/licenses/gpl-2.0.html.
+This work is licensed under the GNU General Public License v3.0.
+To view a copy of this license, visit http://www.gnu.org/licenses/gpl-3.0.txt.

-Global Hot Keys included using the JIntelliType library (https://code.google.com/p/jintellitype/) for Windows Only